 Sister Mary Falls

-Mary Falls, daughter of Moses and Sarah (Meacham) Falls, was born July 30, 1810 in Thornton, New Hampshire.
+Mary Falls, long-serving Shaker trustee, was born July 30, 1810 in Thornton, New Hampshire, the daughter of Moses and Sarah (Meacham) Falls.

 Nine-year-old Mary Falls came to the Enfield Shakers in 1817.
 Her older sister, Tamar joined her five years later.
 They both lived at the Church Family for the rest of their lives.